-In interrupt mode, the INT pin goes inactive when any ADT7311 register is read.
-When the INT pin is reset, it goes active again only when the temperature is greater than the temperature stored in the $T{\rm HIGH}$ setpoint register or less than the temperature stored in the $T{\rm LOW}$ setpoint register.
+In interrupt mode, the INT pin returns to its inactive status when any ADT7320 register is read.
+When the INT pin is reset, it becomes active again only when the temperature is greater than the temperature stored in the $T{\rm HIGH}$ setpoint register or less than the temperature stored in the $T{\rm LOW}$ setpoint register.

-Placing the ADT7311 into shutdown mode resets the INT pin in the interrupt mode.
+Placing the ADT7320 into shutdown mode resets the INT pin in interrupt mode.

 Figure 19.
-INT Output Temperature Response Diagram for T{HIGH} Overtemperature Events
+INT Output Temperature Response for T{HIGH} Overtemperature Events

-$\textit{Figure 20.
-INT Output Temperature Response Diagram for T{LOW} Under temperature Events}$
+Figure 20.
+INT Output Temperature Response for T{LOW} Undertemperature Events